mjordan/islandora_remote_resource_batch_tools/mik/README.md

 Also in this directory is a sample MIK configuration file that can be used in conjuction with the script to harvest objects from another Islandora instance.
 Running MIK using the configuration file and the post-write hook script will prepare harvested content that is ready to batch ingest.

 The Move to Islandora Kit toolchain that this configuration file and script work with is "[OAI PMH for Islandora repositories](https://github.com/MarcusBarnes/mik/wiki/Toolchain:-OAI-PMH-for-Islandora-repositories)".
 This toolchain harvests content from an Islandora instance for loading into another.
-Originally created as a training and testing toolchain, it is completely suitable for harvesting data for discovery purposes as endabled by the Islandora Remote Resource Solution Pack.

 ## Usage